Hotel Management - My Biggest Mistake

 Unfortunately, there was no error.

 I had mistakenly checked in the wrong wedding couple.
 One should have received the beautifully decorated Bridal Suite, but ended up in a Standard Two Queen room, while the other received an unexpected upgrade.
-I recalled taking the IDs from the guests but, instead of properly reading them, I made assumptions.
+I recalled taking the IDs from the guests but, instead of adequately reading them, I made assumptions.
 It was a critical lapse, as one's identity verification is one of the fundamental rules for Front Desk Agents.

 The realization hit me hard – I had ruined their special wedding night.